Haikou Meilan International Airport: International Terminal

-The International Terminal covers an area of 13,200 square meters and has no jetbridges.
+The International Terminal covered an area of 13,200 square meters and had no jetbridges.
 It was closed when new immigration facilities in terminal 2 opened on 7 February 2023.

 Apron

 The apron of Terminal 1 of the airport is designed according to the 4E standard.
 There is a 3600mx45m runway with a PCN value of 95/R/B/W/T. The runway 09 is equipped with a Category II instrument landing system, and the runway 27 is equipped with a Category I instrument landing system.
 There are also two taxiways of 3600mx23m and corresponding connecting taxiways.
 The area is 790,000 square meters, with 78 stands (5 D-grade stands, 8 E-grade stands, and the rest are C-grade stands).
 The second phase of the newly built flight area has a grade index of 4F, and a new runway with a length of 3,600 meters, two parallel taxiways and a connecting road system will be built.
 After completion, Meilan Airport will form two flight zones in the south and north, with the flight zone levels being 4E and 4F respectively.